prithvi5481/paysphere/README.md

 bun dev
 ```

+## Features

+- **Bank Integration**: Securely link your bank accounts using **Plaid** and **Dwolla** APIs.
+- **Transaction Tracking**: View and categorize your transactions in real-time.
+- **Fund Transfers**: Transfer funds securely between accounts with encrypted ID sharing.
+- **Financial Insights**: Get actionable insights into your spending habits with categorized transaction summaries.
+- **Responsive Design**: Enjoy a seamless experience across devices with a modern and responsive UI.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [paysphere-nu.vercel.app](paysphere-nu.vercel.app) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.